tekchansin/DX340/README.md

 ## Please follow tekChansin and mattclarke18 on Head-fi
 - https://www.head-fi.org/threads/ibasso-dx180-dx260-dx300-max-dx320-max-dx340-rooting-optimization-guides-and-discussion.974923/

+## Prerequisites (What you need)

+- A computer (PC or Mac) with ADB (Android Debug Bridge) installed.
+(Installation Guide is below)
+- A USB-C cable to connect the DX340 to your computer.

 ## How to Run

 This is the safest and recommended method for all users.